zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/quick-start.md

 # Quick Start

-This tutorial guides you through CRUD tasks in a serverless cluster.
+This tutorial guides you through CRUD tasks in a cluster.
 You are expecting to learn the basic CRUD operations in Zilliz Cloud clusters.

 ## Before you start{#before-you-start}

 Throughout this guide, we will use Zilliz Cloud's SDKs and RESTful API.
 Before you begin, ensure that:

-- You have registered an account with Zilliz Cloud at [https://cloud.zilliz.com/signup](https://cloud.zilliz.com/signup).
-For details, see [Register with Zilliz Cloud](./register-with-zilliz-cloud).

-- You have subscribed to the **Starter** plan and created a serverless cluster in a project.
-For details, see [Free Trials](./free-trials) and [Create Cluster](./create-cluster).
+- You have activated your cloud and created a cluster in a project.
+For details, see [Activate Your Cloud](./activate-your-cloud) and [Create Cluster](./create-cluster).

 - You have installed the preferred SDKs.
 Currently, there are four SDKs available, and they are [Python](./install-sdks#install-pymilvus-python-sdk), [Java](./install-sdks#install-java-sdk), [Go](./install-sdks#install-go-sdk), and [Node.js](./install-sdks#install-nodejs-sdk).
 For details, see [Install SDKs](./install-sdks).